 Saturday, November 25, 2006

-Telecommunication System Solutions (TSS) is a full service, privately owned, wireless telecommunication network development company headquartered in Blauvelt, New York.
-TSS, and its subsidiaries, have built a great deal of the infrastructure; located in the eastern portion of the United States, for the wireless industry.
-The company and its subsidiaries provide services including, but not limited to, site acquisition, zoning, permitting, construction project management, technical staffing, “build to suit” tower programs as well as owning infrastructure for various licensed wireless carriers.
-TSS has been credited with assisting in meeting the demands placed on the various wireless carriers due to the explosion of wireless telecom services.
+Airwave Management is a full service, privately owned, wireless lease consulting and rooftop cell site management company headquartered in Chester, NJ.
+Associates and Partners of Airwave have built a great deal of the wireless infrastructure located in the eastern portion of the United States, for the wireless industry.
+The company and its subsidiaries formerly provided services including, but not limited to, site acquisition, zoning, permitting, construction project management, technical staffing, “build to suit” tower programs when they worked on "the other side" of the industry as service providers for various licensed wireless carriers.